IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

    This section details the format of the blocks currently defined.

-##  Section Header Block
+## Section Header Block {#shb-section-header-block}

 The Section Header Block (SHB) is mandatory.
 It identifies the beginning of a section of the capture capture file.
 The Section Header Block does not contain data but it rather identifies a list of blocks (interfaces, packets) that are logically correlated.
 Its format is shown in Figure 9.

 ~~~~
       0                   1                   2                   3